 Montana Fly Fishing During “The Hatch”

 We’re biding our time in the Rod & Gun Club, because the spring melt has begun in the lower elevations.
 We know that with the end of spring runoff comes a series of fly hatches that make Montana a world-famous fly fishing destination.
-We’ve just released our Blue Ribbon Adventure special for anglers who plan to take advantage of prime seasons—spring and fall—in 2017.
+Our spring specials are in full swing, and one of them is designed for anglers who want to take advantage of prime seasons—spring and fall—in 2018.

 Soon we will be immersed in the six-week period known as the salmonfly hatch to avid fly fishermen.
 This period generally stretches from late May through early July on Montana’s “big bug” rivers.
 The celebrated period of fishing takes place on several waterways, including the Madison, Yellowstone, Gallatin, Big Hole, Smith, and our very own Rock Creek.
 We want to take a moment to let our waders dry off and share the three big reasons why these late spring weeks might be considered the “Carnivale” of the fishing calendar.